 We have spent the whole day in Luxembourg city just sightseeing and walking around.
 Even though it was raining lightly in the morning it didn’t affect much our impression of the city.
 Luxembourg is very green, with lots of historical buildings, old fortifications and scenic views – thanks to its hilly landscape.

-In Luxembourg we have stayed in a hotel on the Place d’Armes – right in the heart of the city.
+In Luxembourg we stayed in a hotel on the Place d’Armes – right in the heart of the city.
 We parked our car in an underground parking garage and explored the city on foot.

 Here are some of the things to see in Luxembourg city in a day: